MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 > **Note: ** PowerShell Direct only supports persistant sessions in Windows builds 14280 and later

+Persistant PowerShell sessions are incredibly useful when writing scripts that coordinate actions across one or more remote machines.
+Once created, persistant sessions hold all of your connection information.
+You can connect to a persistant session with `Invoke-Command` or `Enter-PSSession` without passing credentials.

-You can use [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) and [Copy-Item](https://technet.microsoft.com/en-us/library/hh849793.aspx) in conjunction to move data from the host to a virtual machine and from a virtual machine to the host.
+Session also hold state.
+Any variables created in a session or passed to a session will be preserved across multiple calls.
+There are a number of tools available for working with persistant sessions.
+For this example, we will use [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) and [Copy-Item](https://technet.microsoft.com/en-us/library/hh849793.aspx) in conjunction to move data from the host to a virtual machine and from a virtual machine to the host.

-In this example, PSTest is the virtual machine name and the files we're moving are located directly in the root directory of C: on both the host and guest.
-The file on the host is named host.txt, the file on the guest is guest.txt

 1. On the Hyper-V host, open Windows PowerShell as Administrator.

-2. Create a persistant session to the virtual machine named PSTest using New-PSSession
+2. Create a persistant PowerShell session to the virtual machine (PSTest) using New-PSSession

   ``` PowerShell
   $s = New-PSSession -VMName PSTest
   ```

-2)
+  Provide credentials for the virtual machine when prompted.

+3.
+In this example, PSTest is the virtual machine name and the files we're moving are located directly in the root directory of C: on both the host and guest.
+The file on the host is named host.txt, the file on the guest is guest.txt
 ``` PowerShell
 Copy-Item -ToSession $s -Path c:\host.txt -Destination c:\
 Copy-Item -FromSession $s -Path c:\guest.txt -Destination c:\